Exploring St Peter’s Kirk – the listening walk

 Willie Budge

 Created by Willie Budge, a local craftsman and contributor to the Listening Walk, this wonderful stone features various historical elements, including a dragon head, Pictish symbols, and a Viking longship.
 It also cleverly uses a hole that echoes that of The Stone of Odin at the Ness of Brodgar (click to read about the different interpretations of why the ‘Odin’ hole was created).
 The stone is just beyond the graveyard.
-To reach it, you need to take the pathway from the right of the car park and follow the track past the old fishing station and store, and the former windmill. [click for map]
+To reach it, you need to take the pathway from the right of the car park and follow the track past the old fishing station and store, and the former windmill.
+By the mill, you can see the remains of what appears to be a wharf and what trove.scot describes as a series of 6 kelp burning pits with associated debris. [click for map] [for more about the importance of kelp for the islands, see A brief history of South Ronaldsay

 7. Johanna Thorden